pjweggy/CLADES/README.md

-# CLADES
+# CLADES (CLAssification based DElimitation of Species)
-# CLADES (CLAssification based DElimitation of Species) is a python code designed for species delimitation problem.
+## CLADES is a python code designed for species delimitation problem.
-# If you have questions in CLADES, please contact Jingwen Pei <jingwen.pei@uconn.edu>.
+## If you have questions in CLADES, please contact Jingwen Pei <jingwen.pei@uconn.edu>.

 ==== Prerequisite ====